Fish Gotta Swim

 Additional benefits of barrier removal include:

-- Reducing the risk of failure of that barrier, and the associated safety and environmental
+- Reducing the risk that a barrier will fail catastrophically (such as during a flood), and the associated safety and environmental impacts

-- Restoration of more natural water, sediment, and nutrient flows and/or tidal exchange
+- Restoration of more natural water, sediment, and nutrient flows and/or tidal exchange.
+In addition to ecological benefits, this often results in reduced maintenance cosst and improved resilience of human infrastructure, such as road-stream crossings.

 - Improved boating opportunities by opening up longer sections of river and reducing hazards